North Staffs Weather - Audley

 Site InformationAudley weather station has been recording data since 25th December 2008.
 During that time I have made a few modifications and general improvements to the positioning of the various sensors.

 The anemometer and wind direction indicator are attachwed to my TV aerial; however my location is not ideal as there are large trees and a church to the South and West.

-The rain gauge is about 2 meters above ground level, and the temperature / humidity sensor at 1.3 meters housed in a Stevenson Screen.
+The rain gauge is about 2 meters above ground level, and the temperature / humidity sensor is housed in a Stevenson Screen at 1.3 meters.